vaidehiadhi/security_system/README.md

 # Security System with OpenCV

 This Python script implements a motion detection system using OpenCV.
-It captures video from the default camera, detects faces and bodies using Haarcascades, and records video when motion is detected.
+It captures video from the default camera, detects faces and bodies using Haar cascades, and records video when motion is detected.
 The recording stops after a specified period of no motion detected and saves recored videos with the date and time.

 ## Documentation

 This Python Script implements a motion detection system using OpenCV.
-It captures video from the default camera, detects faces and bodies using Haarcascades, and records video when motion is detected.
+It captures video from the default camera, detects faces and bodies using Haar cascades, and records video when motion is detected.
 The recording stops after a specified period of no motion detected.

 **Key Functionalities:**

 * Accesses the default webcam.
-* Employs Haarcascades for face and body detection.
+* Employs Haar cascades for face and body detection.
 * Initiates video recording upon detection and continues for a specified duration after the last detection.
 * Displays a live feed with bounding boxes around detected faces.
 * Allows for termination using the 'q' key.

 **Limitations:**

-* Relies on pre-trained Haarcascades, which might have limitations in accuracy and robustness.
+* Relies on pre-trained Haar cascades, which might have limitations in accuracy and robustness.
 * Records continuously upon detection, which could lead to large video files.
 More sophisticated motion detection could be implemented for efficiency.
 * Lacks features like email or cloud storage integration for recordings.